 - Type of fault - eg not lit, on all day, flashing on and off, flickering, very dim etc

 While the majority of lights are our responsibility, some are maintained by town or parish councils.
 If this is the case we'll pass the report on for you.

-Street furniture on trunk roads are however, the responsibility of the Highways Agency – the following roads in Shropshire are maintained by them
+Street furniture on trunk roads are however, the responsibility of Highways England – the following roads in Shropshire are maintained by them:

 What you don't need to let us know about